The Texas Vendor Drug Program provides statewide access to covered outpatient drugs for people enrolled in:

 - the Kidney Health Care (KHC) Program

 The cost for drug prescriptions in the Texas Medicaid program is shared by the federal government and the state.
-In order for Texas to receive federal funds assistance for prescription claims, all drugs prescribed must be produced by a drug manufacturer participating in the Centers for Medicare & Medicaid Services drug rebate program.
+In order for the state to receive federal funds assistance for prescription claims, all drugs prescribed must be produced by a drug manufacturer participating in the Centers for Medicare & Medicaid Services drug rebate program.
 In return for having their drugs covered by state Medicaid programs, the manufacturer agrees to pay rebates according to their state and federal contracts.
-HHS oversees the collection of these rebates from drug manufacturers.
-Texas participates in the following federal and state drug rebate programs:
+HHSC oversees the collection of these rebates from drug manufacturers, and participates in the following federal and state drug rebate programs: